 - Oxidized form = “ubiquinone”

-coenzyme: A coenzyme is not a real enzyme, but a kind of enzyme helper that is nevertheless very important for the work of enzymes.
-They are molecules that play a key role in enzymatic reactions.
+Coenzyme: A coenzyme is not a true enzyme, but rather a type of enzyme helper that is nevertheless crucial for the function of enzymes.
+These molecules play a key role in enzymatic reactions.
 They work together with enzymes to enable or facilitate biochemical reactions in the body.
 Coenzymes are often essential for the conversion of nutrients into energy or for other important metabolic processes.

-Q10: The "Q" stands for "quinone," which refers to the chemical structure of the molecule.
+Q10: The "Q" stands for "quinone," which refers to the molecule's chemical structure.
 Quinones are compounds that can transfer electrons in enzymatic reactions.
 The "10" in "Q10" refers to the number of isoprenyl units in the side chain of the molecule.

 Coenzyme Q10 as ubiquinone or ubiquinol?

-Both forms are part of the same redox system: the oxidized ubiquinone is needed to produce energy in the form of ATP, while the reduced ubiquinol acts as an antioxidant.
-This means that the reduced Q10 gives off electrons while the oxidized Q10 absorbs electrons.
+Both forms are part of the same redox system: oxidized ubiquinone is needed to produce energy in the form of ATP, while reduced ubiquinol acts as an antioxidant.
+This means that reduced Q10 donates electrons, while oxidized Q10 accepts electrons.

-Ubiquinone must first be converted into ubiquinol in the cells, using energy, in order to be effective.
-It can therefore be advantageous to administer ubiquinol directly, as the small intestine can also absorb it two to four times better (see Hosoe K (2007): Study on safety and bioavailability of ubiquinol after single and 4-week multiple oral administration to healthy volunteers.
+Ubiquinone must first be converted into ubiquinol within the cells, a process that requires energy, in order to be optimally effective.
+Therefore, it can be advantageous to administer ubiquinol directly, which the small intestine can also absorb two to four times more efficiently (see Hosoe K (2007): Study on safety and bioavailability of ubiquinol after single and 4-week multiple oral administration to healthy volunteers.
 Regul Toxicol Pharmacol; 47(1):19-28 and Ikematsu H (2006): Safety assessment of coenzyme Q10 (Kaneka Q10) in healthy subjects: a double-blind, randomized, placebo-controlled trial, Regul Toxicol Pharmacol; 44, 212-218).

-It has only been possible to produce ubiquinol in large quantities in such a way that it remains stable for about 20 years.
-Ubiquinol is very reactive - that's why it is such a powerful antioxidant.
-The difference between ubiquinol and ubiquinone can also be seen: ubiquinol is a white powder, ubiquinone as the oxidized version is yellow.
-It is similar to a cut apple: it also turns yellow as soon as the cut surface is exposed to oxygen - this is also due to oxidation.
+It has only been possible to produce ubiquinol in large quantities with stability for about 20 years.
+Ubiquinol is highly reactive – which is why it's such a powerful antioxidant.
+The difference between ubiquinol and ubiquinone is also visible: ubiquinol is a white powder, while ubiquinone, its oxidized form, is yellow.
+This is similar to a cut apple: it also turns yellow as soon as the cut surface is exposed to oxygen – this too is due to oxidation.

-- In all cells with high energy turnover (e.g.heart, kidney, liver)
+- In all cells with high energy turnover (z.B.Heart, kidney, liver)

 - Q10 concentration decreases with age - dietary intake is therefore important!